 Keep in mind additional costs not covered by the lease fee can include the following:

-Lease prices are influenced by the local economy, the demand for horses in a particular discipline, and the individual horse’s qualities.
+The local economy influences lease prices, the demand for horses in a particular discipline, and the individual horse’s qualities.
 Urban areas and regions with high living costs tend to have higher leasing costs.

 Types of Horse Leases